Generating Evidential BEV Maps in Continuous Driving Space: Experiments

 \subsection{The Application of GevBEV for Co-Perception}

 The generated evidential GevBEV maps with different uncertainty thresholds are used to select the information communicated among CAVs.
 The CPM sizes before and after the uncertainty-based information selection with different uncertainty thresholds, as well as the corresponding IoUs of the classification results over all areas in the perception range ($IoU_\text{all}$) and over the observable areas ($IoU_\text{obs}$), are plotted in Figure \ref{fig:cpm_size}.
 The first row shows the results of the road head, and the second the objects head.
-As discussed in section \ref{sec:co_perception}, we conducted experiments with two CPM sharing strategies, one for sharing the masked evidence maps of all perception areas (blue lines) and one only for the road areas constrained by an existing HD map (green lines).
+As discussed in section \ref{sec:co_perception}, we conducted experiments with two CPM sharing strategies, one for sharing the masked evidence maps of all perception areas (light green and orange) and one only for the road areas constrained by an existing HD map (dark green and orange).
 The dashed lines are the baselines of sharing CPMs without information selection, which are shown as horizontal lines over different uncertainty thresholds.

 The plots in the first column show that the CPM sizes have been reduced evidently after the information selection at all uncertainty thresholds compared to the corresponding baselines.
-For example, when all perception areas (blue) are considered for sharing, the CPM size for the road head dropped by about 80\% from 358\,KB to 75\,KB at the uncertainty threshold of 0.5.
-Correspondingly, the $IoU_\text{all}$ and $IoU_\text{obs}$ only dropped by about 2\%.
-In the same configuration, the CPM sizes for the object detection dropped about 90\%, from 365KB to 40KB, while the IoUs dropped less than 4\%.
-By only considering the road areas for sharing, CPM sizes can be further reduced to about 27\,KB for the road head and 11\,KB for the objects head at the uncertainty threshold of 0.5, as the green solid lines shown with only an IoU drop within 0.5\%.
+For example, when all perception areas (light green) are considered for sharing, the CPM size for the road head dropped by ca. 87\% from 388\,KB to 52\,KB at the uncertainty threshold of 0.5.
+Correspondingly, the $IoU_\text{all}$ and $IoU_\text{obs}$ only dropped by ca. 2\%.
+In the same configuration, the CPM sizes for the object detection dropped ca. 93\%, from 395KB to 27KB, while the IoUs dropped ca. 4\%.
+By only considering the road areas for sharing, CPM sizes can be further reduced to about 16\,KB for the road head and 6\,KB for the objects head at the uncertainty threshold of 0.5, as the dark green and orange solid lines shown with only an IoU drop within 0.5\%.
 According to the V2V communication protocol \cite{v2v_protocol}, without considering other communication overhead, the data throughput rate can achieve 27\,Mbps.
-Therefore, the time delay for sending the CPMs of both heads has dropped from about 26\,ms to 1.4\,ms by the data selection based on our GevBEV maps from road areas.
-These significantly reduced time delays will be critical for real-time V2V communication.
+Therefore, the time delay for sending the CPMs of both heads has dropped from ca. 28\,ms to 0.8\,ms by the data selection based on our GevBEV maps from road areas.
+These significantly reduced time delays are critical for real-time V2V communication.